Criminal Defense Attorney for Prostitution Crimes

 Being accused of a sex crime like prostitution can have a profound effect on your life.
 Massachusetts prosecutes these charges aggressively and often seeks penalties such as imprisonment, fines, probation, and registration as a sex offender.
 In addition to these criminal consequences, your personal life can suffer as well.
 Being labeled a “prostitute” or “sex worker” can cause irreparable damage to your reputation, relationships, and career.

 If you’ve been arrested for prostitution in Hampshire or Franklin County, you need to act quickly to safeguard your rights and protect your good name.
-Call the Law Offices of Thomas Kokonowski today to schedule a free consultation.
+Call the Law Office Criminal Defense Attorney Thomas Kokonowski today to schedule a free consultation.
 We have offices in Northampton (413.585.9200) and Amherst (413.549.0022).

 Prostitution defense attorney Tom Kokonowski understands how emotionally distressing a charge like this can be but don’t let shame or embarrassment prevent you from seeking legal representation.
 Mr. Kokonowsi handles every case with the utmost discretion and never judges a client.
 No matter what your circumstances may be, you are entitled to a strong defense.